The first-ever recording standard — the 1942 NAB and its revisions (1949, 1953 NARTB, 1964)

 — Smeby, "Recording and Reproducing Standards," Proc.
 IRE, August 1942

-In May 1942, the standards were approved by the NAB Board of Directors.
+On March 19-20, 1942, the standards were formally adopted by the NAB Board of Directors.

 → The full story from committee launch to approval is covered in blog post Pt.8